ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

 ~~~~~~~~~~~
 {: #fig-aead-nonce title="AEAD Nonce Construction" artwork-align="center"}

-The construction above only supports AEAD algorithms that use nonces with length equal or greater than 7 bytes.
+The construction above only supports AEAD algorithms that use nonces with length equal to or greater than 7 bytes.
 At the same time, it makes it easy to verify that the nonces will be unique when used with the same group key, even though this is shared and used by all the Publishers in the security group.
 In fact:

 * Since Publisher's Sender IDs are unique within the security group and they are not reassigned until a group rekeying occurs (see {{join-response}} and {{rekeying}}), two Publisher Clients cannot share the same tuple (S, padded ID_PIV) by construction.

 * Since a Publisher increments by 1 its Sender Sequence Number after each use that it makes of the current group key, the Publisher  never reuses the same tuple (S, padded ID_PIV, padded PIV) together with the same group key.

-* Therefore neither the same Publisher reuses the same AEAD nonce with the same group key, nor any two Publishers use the same AEAD nonce with the same group key.
+* Therefore, neither the same Publisher reuses the same AEAD nonce with the same group key, nor any two Publishers use the same AEAD nonce with the same group key.

 ## Replay Checks # {#ssec-replay-checks}